 However, the first five to seven days is just the acute phase of detox.

-After that, your son or daughter can experience PAWS, or post-acute withdrawal symptoms.
+After that, your son or daughter can experience PAWS, or post-acute withdrawal syndrome.

 The symptoms are typically not severe enough to be in a 24/7 hospitalization setting, however, they can cause your son or daughter to: